 Wake up and relax over coffee in the intimate breakfast room at Chateau du Sureau before heading out for a day on Bass Lake.
 Just a short drive away, Bass Lake is a destination for boating, fishing and camping for the whole family.
-Some campsites even include boat slips.
-Additional slips, boat rentals, water toys and fishing gear are available at Miller’s Landing Resort and other locations around the lake.
-The lake is home to trout, bass, blue gill, crappie and catfish as well as resident Bald Eagles that nest in the tall pines along the shoreline.
+Bring your own boat or visit one of the three marinas on the lake for boat slips, boat rentals, water toys, and fishing gear.
+Rent a cabin at Miller’s Landing Resort and other locations around the lake including many vacation home rentals.
+The lake is home to trout, bass, bluegill, crappie and catfish as well as resident Bald Eagles that nest in the tall pines along the shoreline.
 Pull up to the Forks Resort and grab a famous Forks Burger for lunch.
 Cruise through the gift shop and look for any must-have souvenirs before heading back out on the water.

-If the weather isn’t suitable for camping, The Pines Resort features cozy two–story chalets and lakeside suites for a warm night’s sleep.
+The largest year-round resort on the lake is The Pines Resort which features cozy two-story chalets and lakeside suites for a warm night’s sleep.
 Enjoy dinner at Ducey’s on the Lake, a quaint steakhouse serving fresh ingredients from California.

 Zip-lining through the trees

 Enjoy fresh pastries and coffee at the Pines Bakery before heading out of town.
 Take Highway 49 via Highway 41 to the small foothill town of Mariposa.
 Enjoy a few hours of shopping, visiting art galleries and unique shops along Main Street.
 Stop into the Mariposa Museum and History Center and immerse yourself in Gold Rush history.
 Grab lunch at the 1850 Restaurant and enjoy “twisted burgers” salads, sandwiches and signature “mountain food” options like quail and venison.